CatFishing4Guyz/cfmaw/docs/main.md

 `json` for loading the JSON file and printing the various values

 ### The code itself
-The `__init__` method of each class requires a `server` and `tag` parameter, which is used by the first line of the method, and the second line has the url that this module connects to.
+The `__init__` method of each class requires a `server` and `tag` parameter, which is used by the first two lines of the method, and the third line has the URL that this module connects to.
 Whatever you entered into the parameters is then used by `self.url`.
-The `requests` module is obviously made to connect to the API, and the `json` module uses the JSON in the url and is stored in the variable `jsonInfo`.
+The `requests` module is obviously made to connect to the API, and the `json` module uses the JSON in the URL and can be stored in the variable `__clan`, `__player`, `__war`, `__token` (depending on the class).
+Finally, the different attributes store the values in the JSON, and can be used.
-Then a variable is made which uses `jsonInfo` and gets a particular value in the JSON, which is then returned.
-This is then repeated for everything in the JSON I consider relevant.

 ### Using the module
 Start by importing the `cfmaw` module, and creating an instance of what you want and its server.

-***Note: A hashtag is optional, but I'm not entirely sure about that***
+Hashtags are optional.

 ```
-tag = input("Enter a tag: ")
-server = input("Enter the server the player exists on: ")
-player = cfmaw.Player(server, tag)
+player = cfmaw.Player("S1", "PURU2J0")
 print(player.league)
 ```

 Hopefully your output will be something like:

 ```
-Legendary
+Titan1
 ```

-And that's it, replace a few things and you can do a bunch of stuff with this module.
+And that's it, replace a few things and you can do a bunch of stuff with it.